CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > This is the "Advanced" menu for a reason--most of these settings are just granular UI customization, but a few can really mess up the way things work if you make careless changes.
 Be sure to read the tooltips carefully so that you understand how each setting works.

 > [!TIP]
+> That said, some of these options will be _essential_ if you run the game in a screen resolution that is anything other than 1920x1080--you may need to adjust fonts and element sizes or positions, among other things.
+>
 > Remember, you can always reset your settings to default in MCM if things get messed up.
 Doing so will only reset the settings for the menu page you're on.
 DotMarks does not write anything to your save file, so the worst that will happen after resetting to defaults is that you have to restart the game.
 ## Enable debug logging
 * Config setting: `debuglogs`